The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For more on capital gains tax, see the Land and Leases guidance notes.

 Property held in trust is outside the scope of this guidance note.
-For information on this, see Simon’s Taxes Division C4.4.
+For information on this, see Simon’s Taxes I5.12.
 This guidance note also does not extend to remittance users, see the Remittance basis ― overview guidance note for more detail.

-Hotels and guesthouses are treated as foreign businesses, see the Setting up overseas ― sole traders and partners and Setting up overseas ― companies guidance notes for some of the issues to consider when setting up a foreign business.
+Hotels and guesthouses are treated as foreign businesses, see the Setting up overseas ― sole traders and partners and Introduction to setting up overseas ― companies guidance notes for some of the issues to consider when setting up a foreign business.

 Income from farms, woodland or let property outside the UK is almost invariably subject to tax in the overseas country.
 Comprehensive advice on the foreign tax implications is essential, and this is best obtained before the individual begins the overseas venture.

-In particular, he should be aware of the tax residence rules in the foreign country, so he does not accidentally become taxable there on his worldwide earnings, rather than simply on his foreign property profits.
+In particular, the individual should be aware of the tax residence rules in the foreign country, so they does not accidentally become taxable there on their worldwide earnings, rather than simply on their foreign property profits.

 You should check to see if there is a double tax treaty between the overseas country and the UK, and look for the Article covering land, usually categorised as ‘Immoveable Property’.
-Generally speaking, the country in which the land is situated is regarded as having primary taxing rights, so your client will need to claim double tax relief against his UK tax on the overseas property.
-If there is no treaty, he can claim unilateral relief.
+Generally speaking, the country in which the land is situated is regarded as having primary taxing rights, so the individual will need to claim double tax relief against their UK tax on the overseas property.
+If there is no treaty, the individual can claim unilateral relief.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.